precice/precice.github.io/pages/docs/dev-docs/dev-conventions.md

 - In case you can't fix a unused variable warning, e.g. with range based for loops, you can use `std::ignore = vertex; // Silence unused variable warning`.
 - Use `std::vector::empty()` to check for emptiness, not `vector.size() == 0`. `empty()` is guaranteed to be O(1) for all STL container classes.
 Furthermore, it says what you are actually doing.
 - Use `#pragma once` as an include guard.
 - Use `std::make_shared` for creating smart pointers.
-Why: <a href="https://stackoverflow.com/questions/20895648/difference-in-make-shared-and-normal-shared-ptr-in-c">Difference in make_shared and normal shared_ptr in C++</a>
+Why: [Difference in make_shared and normal shared_ptr in C++](https://stackoverflow.com/questions/20895648/difference-in-make-shared-and-normal-shared-ptr-in-c).

 ## Indentation and formatting

 As a rule of thumb again: Orient yourself on the already written code!

 There is a settings file for `clang-format`.
-See the page on <a href="https://precice.org/dev-docs-dev-tooling.html#formatting-the-code">Tooling</a> for more information on clang-format.
+See the page on [Tooling](dev-docs-dev-tooling.html#formatting-the-code") for more information on clang-format.

-Regarding indentation, we follow the <a href="https://en.wikipedia.org/wiki/Indentation_style#Allman_style">BSD-style</a>.
+Regarding indentation, we follow the [BSD-style](https://en.wikipedia.org/wiki/Indentation_style#Allman_style).

 We do not indent namespaces since three or so levels of nested namespaces fill the offset without adding any viable information.